 Skydiving?
 Never!
 Rock climbing?
 Definitely not!
 Riding on the back of a motorbike?
 Maybe?
-Call me a wuss, but, these extreme activities scare the living shit out of me!
-There are different triggers when it comes to fear, and all of us manage them differently.
+Call me a wuss, but these extreme activities scare the living shit out of me!
+There are different triggers when it comes to fear, and we all manage them differently.
 So, what’s a girl to do when her guy wants to whisk her away on his motorbike for the weekend?
 Lol, take the bait and hope she survives?

-Whether its takeoff or taking your first kayak lesson, (also new to me) the key here is to try it.
+Whether it’s takeoff or taking your first kayak lesson (also new to me), the key here is to try it.
 I am guilty of not trying a lot of things, granted, there are some things I will never try, you don’t have to love everything, but it’s possible, of those things you try, you may discover you, love…